Aiden O'Brien: Portsmouth

-Shrewsbury
+Shrewsbury Town

 Despite being offered a new contract by Portsmouth, O'Brien opted to sign a two-year deal with fellow EFL League One side Shrewsbury Town.

-Gillingham (loan)

 On the last day of the January 2023 transfer window O'Brien signed for EFL League Two side Gillingham on loan for the remainder of the 2022–23 season.

+On 1 August 2023, O'Brien signed for League Two club Sutton United on loan until January 2024.

+He was released by Shrewsbury at the end of the 2023–24 season.

+Shelbourne

+On 12 August 2024, O'Brien signed for League of Ireland Premier Division club Shelbourne on a multi-year contract.
+On 31 December 2024, it was announced that O'Brien had departed the club.

+Woking

+On 4 January 2025, O'Brien joined National League club Woking on a short-term contract until the end of the season.

 International career

 On 6 February 2013, O'Brien scored on his debut for the Republic of Ireland U21s against Netherlands in a 3–0 win at Tallaght Stadium.

 O'Brien then scored his first competitive goal and his third goal for Ireland in 4–1 away win against the Faroe Islands.

-On 15 November 2013, O'Brien bagged another international brace against Faroe Islands in a high scoring 5–2 win at The Showgrounds.
+On 15 November 2013, O'Brien scored another two goals against the Faroe Islands in a 5–2 win at The Showgrounds.

-O'Brien has scored five times for the 21s and is two off Robbie Brady's all time goal scoring record with seven.
+O'Brien scored five times for the U21s, placing him two goals off Robbie Brady's all time goal scoring record of seven.

-In September 2017 he was called up to the senior Republic of Ireland squad for 2018 FIFA World Cup qualifiers against Moldova and Wales.
+In September 2017, O'Brien was called up to the senior Republic of Ireland squad for 2018 FIFA World Cup qualifiers against Moldova and Wales.

 On 11 September 2018, O'Brien scored his first senior international goal for Ireland on his debut in a friendly against Poland in Wrocław which finished 1–1.
 The goal would later be named as the 2018 FAI International Goal of the Year.